rdwz/astro-design/README.md

 It's awesome that you want to contribute to Astro!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) to learn how it works.

+## Troubleshooting

+- If you copy the markup from an example in our documentation, don't forget to change "className" to "class" if you're not in a React environment like our docs are ;)

 ## Contact us

 Found a bug?
 Please see if it was already reported on our [issues page](https://github.com/magnetis/astro/issues).
 If you can't find a matching report, you can [open a new issue](https://github.com/magnetis/astro/issues/new) including as much information as you can gather.
 We appreciate it!